 Blepharoplasty is a day procedure and is often carried out using local anaesthetic and conscious sedation.
 Most people take one week off for blepharoplasty recovery, and you’ll receive close, attentive follow-up care to ensure a pleasant, safe experience.
 Your eyelid surgery cost will include the before and after appointments and the assessment.
 The whole procedure can be completed in 1 to 2 hours, depending on the complexity.
 So you’ll be free to go home with a family member or friend shortly after.
 Dr. Torgerson will prescribe an antibiotic as preventative care, and that fee will be added to your blepharoplasty cost.

 Generally speaking, the price of blepharoplasty will range between $4,000 and $8,000 plus HST.
 These prices are subject to fluctuation and depend somewhat on your personalized treatment plan.

-We know that budgeting for a plastic surgery procedure can be challenging, so Dr. Torgerson and his team are pleased to help you arrange medical financing plans which offset the cost.
+We know that budgeting for a plastic surgery procedure can be challenging, so Dr. Torgerson and his team are pleased to help you arrange medical financing plans that offset the cost.
 We work with Credit Medical and Medicard, and their websites allow for quick, easy application with rapid response.

 When our patients receive their personalized quote after their free consultation with Dr. Torgerson, there will be no hidden fees added later.
 Your comprehensive appointment and individual surgical quote are designed to provide you with the full, in-depth information that you need to make an informed decision about what’s best for you.

 So many of our clients absolutely love their blepharoplasty results, and we think you’ll be excited to learn more about what this treatment can do for you.
 Call or email today, and we’ll be happy to arrange your complimentary appointment.